10 Worst Foods for Pregnant Women

 Drop that ham and cheese sandwich—cold cuts (including ham, turkey, bologna and more) are actually dangerous for you and baby.
 And so are hot dogs.
 These meats can be contaminated with listeria—the only known bacterium that can survive at refrigerator temperatures of 40 degrees or less.
 And unlike other types of food poisoning, listeriosis, the infection caused by listeria, enters into the bloodstream directly and can reach the baby through the placenta.
 Listeriosis is especially scary because it can cause miscarriage.
 Luckily, heating foods to at least 145 degrees (165 if it’s leftovers) will kill the bacteria, so you can grill that ham sandwich and still enjoy it.

 Basically, you’ll want to avoid the deli counter altogether (sorry!).
 The problem, Krieger says, is that you don’t know how long the foods have been in the refrigerated case, what the temperature is in there (and if it stays at a consistent 40 degrees or less), and whether all the ingredients in a salad or dish have been pasteurized.
 Instead, make your own potato or pasta salad, so you know exactly what you’re eating.

 What to look for in cheese: pasteurization.
 Always check the label.
-While feta or mozzarella may be pasteurized, it may not be.
-The same goes for brie, camembert, bleu cheese, and some Mexican cheeses.
-If it’s fresh or homemade, like some mozzarella or a small-batch artisan cheese is, ask the person that prepared it.
+While feta or mozzarella may be pasteurized, it also may not be.
+The same goes for brie, camembert, bleu cheese and some Mexican cheeses.
+If it’s fresh or homemade, like some mozzarella or a small-batch artisan cheese, ask the person that prepared it.
 And when in doubt, skip it for now, says Krieger, since unpasteurized cheese can carry listeria.
 Go for a safer slice, like cheddar or Swiss.